icerpc/icerpc-csharp/examples/README.md

 ## [GenericHost](./GenericHost/)

-The generic host example application shows how to create IceRPC client and server applications using the .NET dependency injection (DI).
+The GenericHost example application shows how to create an IceRPC client and server applications using .NET dependency injection (DI).

 ## [Hello](./Hello/)